 After three months in the extreme heat of the Northern Territories, it was finally time for me to head back to civilization.
 I flew south to Perth and immediately regretted my decision when I realised it was actually cold in winter.
 Time to explore the rest of the west in search of sunshine and whale sharks!

 Myles and I rented a car this time and found a great price through VroomVroomVroom, a comparison site for car and campervan rentals.
-We ended up with a Nissan Micra, totally inappropriate but cheap to run and it only cost us $189 for 10 days.
+We ended up with a Nissan Micra, totally inappropriate for a long-term road trip but cheap to run and it only cost us $189 for 10 days.

 Guys, say hello to Nigel.
 He enjoys long drives in the outback and the occasional bit of off-roading.

 After a dismal start (we drove for two hours and had to turn back when we realised we forgot to pack the sleeping bags) we finally hit the road for the Western Australia Road Trip, part two.

 I did not realise how much driving this one would involve.

 Two and a half hours north of Perth we stopped for lunch at the little seaside town of Jurien Bay, complete with a tiny jetty and beautiful beach.
 It’s a ghost town in the winter but in the summer you can enjoy the snorkelling and diving around the Jurien Bay Marine Park.

 After almost four more hours of driving, we decided to set up camp for the night.
 No more overpriced campsites for us, we finally downloaded the WikiCamps app and found a quiet spot in the bush.
 A big group of people showed up and we spent the night drinking goon around the campfire under the stars.